-Overhead, single and three-phase service extensions may require the applicant to pay a contribution-in-aid of construction depending on the estimated rate of return on the Cooperative's investment and the nature, dependability, and expected life of the establishment.
+Any lines extended outside of County or State owned and maintained road right-of-way may require the applicant and/or developer to pay a contribution-in-aid of construction depending on the estimated rate of return on the Cooperative's investment and the nature, dependability, and expected life of the establishment.
 The Cooperative may use average revenue and cost figures based on similar conditions in determining the applicability and dollar amounts required.